background Thailand

 In collaboration with Thailand’s King Mongkut’s Institute of Technology Lat Krabang (KMITL) the project has been focusing on the feasibility assessment applying typha-board as bio-based insulation material.
 CHARMS is currently working on a typha-based pilot house on the KMITL-campus in Eastern Bangkok.
 The pilot house is equipped with sensors to collect data to support the validation of hydrothermal and energy building simulations.
 In addition, the house serves to showcase bio-based construction to the Thai construction industry.

-KMITL will also explore the sustainable potential of farming cattail alongside rice and assess the material’s resistance to insects and microorganisms, with findings expected by the end of June 2024.
+KMITL will also explore the sustainable potential of farming cattail alongside rice and assess the material’s resistance to insects and microorganisms, with findings expected by June 2024.
 Looking ahead, CHARMS intends to assess the role bio-based building materials play within existing local urban development policies and initiatives.
 The intention is to consolidate the data and information gathered on residential indoor comfort by establishing a new policy tool that will enable both, the identification of specific intervention points tailored for improving residential indoor comfort as well as the impact of such measures.

 Henrik Beermann